dryguz/bimbo_inventory_demand/README.md

 # Grupo Bimbo Inventory Demand from Kaggle

-play with recursive NN on inventory demand data example
+Play with recursive NN on inventory demand data

-## data source
+## Data source
 https://www.kaggle.com/c/grupo-bimbo-inventory-demand/data

 Data has been downloaded and unziped into repository subfolder "data" Folder data has been added to .gitignore

-##Structure of solution
+## Structure of solution
 I prepare_data.py
 1. takes files form data folder and join them
 2. clean it (filling NAs, duplicates etc)